 Covid-19: Five walk-in testing centres open to help identify asymptomatic cases

-Attendees must live within 5km, with four located in Dublin and one in Offaly
+Centres located in areas with high infection rates, with four in Dublin and one in Offaly

 The Health Service Executive says it aims to carry out 300 to 500 tests per day in each centre, which will operate from 11am to 7pm every day.
 Photograph: Alan Betson